ropensci/tidyqpcr/README.md

 library(tidyqpcr)
 ```
 **Note**
 tidyqpcr automatically imports and loads several external packages for basic functionality, including; tidy, dplyr and ggplot2.
 This allows tidyqpcr to be used immediately but may cause NAMESPACE clashes if the user already has many other package libraries loaded.
 Restarting the R session and loading tidyqpcr separately may solve such issues.
-Also, older versions of the remote package automatically convert warnings to errors during installation.
-Please update your remotes package to >2.3.0 in order to remove this default.

 ## Using tidyqpcr